 In the Rapid Review series, I briefly review the key points of a clinical review paper.
+The topic this time: Ciguatera poisoning

 The paper: Thompson CA, Jazuli F, Taggart LR, Boggild AK.
 Ciguatera fish poisoning after Caribbean travel.
 CMAJ Canadian Medical Association journal.
 2016.
 PMID: 27160878